 The program features plenty of thought-provoking word problems.
 These problems, coupled with the other methods of lesson presentation, will certainly help students develop both conceptual understanding and critical thinking skills.
 However, some students might need help working through some of these problems.
 Author Maria Miller has also created a number of helpful YouTube teaching videos on specific topics that are available online for free.

 Workbooks, tests, cumulative reviews, and answer keys are all included in the downloads or on the CD-ROMs.
 The Math Mammoth website offers free placement tests, free worksheets, and other helps.

-The 2013 editions of this program meet and exceed the Common Core Standards, and you can see the alignment on Math Mammoth's website.
+This program meets and exceeds the Common Core State Standards, and you can see the alignment on Math Mammoth's website.
 However, the original versions of the books written prior to Common Core are also available as downloadable files or printed books.
 See the Math Mammoth FAQ page for information.